In this week’s Success Newsletter, I would like to reveal the six human needs and how they affect us, our experiences and our enjoyment of life.

 An impressive example of the power of love comes from the study of dwarfism as observed in the children of alcoholic and abusive parents.
 Anthony demonstrated with research that these children began to grow normally when placed in more loving environments.”

-Love is one the six human needs – emotional & spiritual needs.
-However, I refer to it as Love & Connection.
+Love is one of the six human needs – emotional & spiritual needs.
+However, I refer to it as Love & Connection

 1. Love & connection